dayaxguleid/dayaxguleid/README.md

 * Packet Analysis
 * Cisco Packet Tracer

-My goal is to develop a strong understanding of **how devices communicate, how networks are designed, and how network problems are identified and solved**.
+I'm focused on understanding **how devices communicate, how networks are designed, and how network problems are identified and solved**.

 ---